Rocket Lab's moon shot: What's at stake as launch window opens today

 All going well, Rocket Lab will launch Nasa's Capstone micro-satellite on an Electron rockets from Mahia at 9.50pm tonight (in case of technical or weather delays, a launch window will remain open until July 27).

-A small Rocket Lab spacecraft called the Photon will then ferry the microwave-size Capstone toward the moon, and place it in an experimental elliptical orbit lunar orbit.
+A small Rocket Lab spacecraft called the Photon will then ferry the microwave-size Capstone toward the moon, and place it in an experimental halo orbit lunar orbit (a lopsided ecliptical path that will take it as close as 1600km to the lunar surface and as far away as 68,260 km).

 If all goes to plan, Nasa will later put a small space station into the same orbit as a precursor to returning astronauts to the moon under the US space agency's Artemis programme.

-Note: UPDATE: Rocket Lab delayed the Capstone launch to June 28 to "To allow time for final systems checks".
-"The trajectory design means the spacecraft will arrive at its lunar orbit on Nov.
-13 regardless of launch date between now and July 27," the company posted.